-What a website migration service covers
+What a strong website migration service includes

 - Discovery and inventory: Crawl the old site, export all URLs, and map key pages.